shristi25bai11271-commits/CampusFix-/README.md

 To help administrators manage and update issue status To identify duplicate complaints
 To provide basic statistics about campus issues
-To demonstrate Object-Oriented Programming concepts using Java
+To demonstrate Object Oriented Programming concepts using Java

 🔰Features
 Student Features